+Authorization to Release or Exchange Confidential Information hereby authorize [Name of Provider]

+I, [Name of Patient]

-Authorization to Release or Exchange Confidential Information I, [Name of Patient]hereby authorize [Name of Provider]to \[\text{RELEASE or} \subseteq EXCHANGE confidential information regarding my treatment with [Name and Function of the person(s) or entities to which information is to be released or exchanged] This Authorization permits the □ RELEASE or □ EXCHANGE of the following information: □Any and All Information Necessary □Diagnosis □Treatment Plan □Prognosis □Progress to Date □Clinical Test Results □Dates of Treatment □Patient Records □Summary of Treatment □Other [Specify] I authorize the exchange of the information described above for the following purpose(s): The recipient may use the information described above solely for the following purpose(s): I understand that I have a right to receive a copy of this authorization.
+to DRELEASE or DEXCHANGE confidential information regarding my treatment with [Name and Function of the person(s) or entities to which information is to be released or exchanged]

+This Authorization permits the

+RELEASE or

+EXCHANGE of the following information:

+□Any and All Information Necessary

+□Diagnosis □Treatment Plan □Prognosis □Progress to Date □Clinical Test Results □Dates of Treatment □Patient Records □Summary of Treatment □Other [Specify]\\\\\

+I authorize the exchange of the information described above for the following purpose(s):

+The recipient may use the information described above solely for the following purpose(s):\\\\\

+I understand that I have a right to receive a copy of this authorization.
 I also understand that any cancellation or modification of this authorization must be in writing.

+This Authorization shall remain valid until: ["Expiration Date"]

+By:

-This Authorization shall remain valid until: ["Expiration Date"] By: Date: [Patient or Patient's Representative] If signed by other than Patient, please indicate the relationship between Patient and his/her Representative:
+[Patient or Patient's Representative\]

+\If signed by other than Patient, please indicate the relationship between Patient and his/her Representative: